moltude/emu-vagrant/README.md

 emu-vagrant
 ===========

-Builds a local EMu environment using Vagrant and bootstrapped install
+Builds a local EMu environment using Vagrant and bootstrapped install.
+Currently provisions with Ubuntu 12 using VirtualBox.

 How to use
 ==========